 ▪ Passive, which is indicated when the patient is unable to initiate movement or when active movement is contraindicated

 ▪ Active-assisted, which is indicated when the patient is able to perform a limited amount of the available movement

 ▪ Active, which is indicated when the patient is able to complete full lengthening and shortening without any physical assistance

 Thus far we have dealt with promoting active mobility primarily within the patient's body: respiration, circulation, and integumentary protection.
 Mobility from place to place has been dependent.
 Bed mobility provides one of the earliest opportunities for patients to engage in functional mobility that changes location.
 Although bed mobility techniques can be practiced on other surfaces such as treatment mats or plinths, the activity is called “bed mobility” because the bed is the most common location for functional application.

 Bed mobility comprises essentially the same elements as positioning the patient (see Chapter 7)—turning from supine to side lying, scooting up and down in bed, etc. Now, however, the patient is taking an active role in the movement, and the movement techniques are expanded to include moving from supine to sitting and scooting sideways in the seated position on the edge of the bed.

 These activities can produce challenges to multiple systems of the body.
-Not only must the patient have the flexibility (ROM) to attain different positions, but the muscles must be strong enough to stabilize body parts and move portions of the body against gravity (the adult head alone typically weighs 8 to 12 lbs.), and the skeletal and connective tissue must be able to withstand the stresses of movement ...
+Not only must the patient have the flexibility (ROM) to attain different positions, but the muscles must be strong enough to stabilize body parts and move portions of the body against gravity (the adult head alone typically weighs 8 to 12 lbs.), and the skeletal and connective tissue must be able to ...